BootIt®: Quick History

 BootIt Next Generation was released in 2000 as the first ever all-in-one partition, multi-boot, and imaging utility.
 It included:

-Today there is BootIt Bare Metal: Built upon the reliable core TeraByte technologies and including new features and a modern look, BootIt Bare Metal once again sets the standard in advanced multi-boot software.
+BootIt Bare Metal, released in 2011, was built upon the same reliable core TeraByte technologies as BootIt Next Generation.
+Including new features and a modern look, BootIt Bare Metal once again set the standard in advanced multi-boot software.

 The original release of BootIt (version 1) in 1994 was created as a proof-of-concept solution to enable installation of more than four operating systems, each needing a primary partition, on the same computer.
 Since a standard IBM PC compatible hard drive only uses the first sector of the first track for the MBR and leaves the subsequent sectors in the first track undefined, the second sector was chosen as the location of the alternate partition table and could hold up to 10 entries.
 On each boot, BootIt would list the partitions A through J with a text entry field that allowed grouping of other partitions to add to the MBR when the selection was chosen.
 For example, afcj would group partitions listed as A, F, C, and J.